juangamella/causal-chamber/datasets/lt_camera_v1/README.md

 |:------------:|:-------------:|
 | Light tunnel | camera |

-The repository contains experiments where the chamber actuators $R,G,B,\theta_1,\theta_2$ are set independently and uniformly at random, while images are taken under different settings of the camera parameters.
+The repository contains experiments where the chamber actuators $R,G,B,\theta_1,\theta_2$ are set independently and uniformly at random and images are taken for each setting.
+We repeat the experiment with different random seeds (for the actuators) and changes to the camera parameters (aperture, sensor gain and shutter speed).

 The file [variables.csv](variables.csv) contains a brief description of each variable (column) in the `.csv` files; see appendix II of the [manuscript](https://arxiv.org/pdf/2404.11341.pdf) for more details.
 The table below describes the experiments in the dataset.
 For a precise description of each experiment protocol, see the corresponding Python script used to generate it.